devowlio/wp-changelog/plugins/real-cookie-banner.md

 All notable changes to this project will be documented in this file.
 See [Conventional Commits](https://conventionalcommits.org) for commit guidelines.

+## 1.13.2 (2021-04-03)

+### fix

+* allow to Add Media in banner description
+* allow to granular block urls in inline CSS (CU-gk0d9a)
+* avoid catasrophical backtrace when blocking an inline style (CU-gh964b)
+* compatibility with MailerLite content blocker and Thrive Archtiect page builder (CU-gh4hr5)

 ## 1.13.1 (2021-03-30)

 **Note:** Version bump only for package @devowl-wp/real-cookie-banner